use-ink/ink-docs/versioned_docs/version-5.x/frontend/overview.md

 ## Examples

 For inspiration how to get started building your full stack dApp.
 Make sure to visit our [Smart Contracts Examples section](/examples/smart-contracts) or [repository directly](https://github.com/paritytech/ink-examples).
 These examples not only offer the smart contract code but also have an accompanied frontend project.
 Checkout the `README.md` for details how to setup and run these frontend examples.

+## Other Languages

+Of course the browser and JavaScript should not be the one and only platform for smart contract frontends.
+It's just the most mature for smart contract frontend tooling.

+The following is a list of substrate libraries for other programming languages allowing for crafting frontend for other platforms than the web.

++ [novasamatech/substrate-sdk-ios](https://github.com/novasamatech/substrate-sdk-ios) - low level generic iOS SDK for substrate.

++ [novasamatech/substrate-sdk-android](https://github.com/novasamatech/substrate-sdk-android) - low level Android SDK for substrate.